Oteo95/probaV-super-resolution/README.md

 # probaV-super-resolution
-last code update 2018 [updates of code and models comming early]
+warehouse for old code last update in the code -> 2018 [updates of code and models comming early]